Why You Must Visit Buffalo, New York

 Over the years, all but the main house was demolished.
 Even the main house fell into disrepair after Mr. Martin’s death when his destitute widow simply walked away from it.
 In desperation, she placed advertisements in the local papers asking folks to come to get the Frank Lloyd Wright windows.
 And people showed up in hordes, gutting the beautiful residence.

-During the 1950s, block apartment buildings replaced some of the outer Wright structures.
+Block apartment buildings replaced some of the outer Wright structures during the 1950s.
 By the 1990s, the people of Buffalo realized they were losing a treasure.
 The restoration began in 1997 and continues today.

 Inside the Martin House Main Residence.
 Photo by Rhea Anna for Visit Buffalo Niagara